The Nature Conservancy in Wisconsin

 Jim Schleif, Milwaukee

-Joy Zedler, Oregon -
+Joy Zedler, Oregon

-To apply for a research permit, please download and fill out our application and send it to us electronically.
-Appropriate Conservancy staff will be involved with reviewing the application, including scientists, land managers and program directors.
+• To apply for a research permit, please download and fill out our application and send it to us electronically.
+Appropriate TNC staff will be involved with reviewing the application, including scientists, land managers and program directors.
 We also coordinate with staff of other agencies, in particular the Wisconsin Department of Natural Resources, for many of our research permits.

 Connect with The Nature Conservancy Worldwide